Canadian Pacific Hotels: Bungalow camps and tea houses

-Each bungalow camp, comprising a group of cabins with a communal lodge, was in a relatively remote forest area, reached by hiking or horseback.
-Although initially catering to an elite, mainly American, tourist, they ultimately attracted a broader audience.
-The log cabin at Lake Louise (1891–1893) was perhaps a forerunner to this concept.
-The subsequent adoption of the log design not only created a pioneer appearance, but also provided the necessary insulation for a cold mountainous region.
+Each bungalow camp consisted of a group of cabins with a communal lodge set in a relatively remote forest area, reached by hiking or horseback.
+They initially catered to an elite type of tourist, mainly American, but they gradually attracted a broader audience.
+The log cabin at Lake Louise, Alberta (1891–1893), was a forerunner to this concept.
+The subsequent adoption of the log design created a pioneer appearance, but also provided the necessary insulation for a cold mountainous region.
 CN copied the concept at Jasper Park Lodge.
 Despite the rustic cabin exteriors, the interiors contained the modern comforts of the period.
-Presented as more adventurous than a hotel stay, it was scarcely roughing it.
-Although primarily in the west, Ontario also had three camps.
+They were presented as more adventurous than a hotel stay, yet it was scarcely roughing it.

-The CPH rest structures and teahouses, at scenic locations along nearby trails, similarly adopted a rustic design.
-Teahouses existed at Summit Lake, Twin Falls, Natural Bridge, Lake Agnes and the Plain of Six Glaciers, the latter two still operating.
+The CPH rest structures and teahouses at scenic locations along nearby trails similarly adopted a rustic design.
+Teahouses existed at Summit Lake, Twin Falls, Natural Bridge, Lake Agnes, and the Plain of Six Glaciers.
 Most rest houses were one-storey cabins at lower elevations.

-CPH initially encouraged automobile travel by building camps along the Banff-Windermere Highway, which opened in 1923.
-In the 1930s, the term "bungalow" disappeared from the Canadian lexicon.
-When automobile vacationers switched to inexpensive campgrounds at this time, CPH disposed of the least profitable bungalow camps, followed by the remainder in the 1950s.
+CPH initially encouraged automobile travel by building camps along the Banff–Windermere Highway which opened in 1923.
+Automobile vacationers switched to inexpensive campgrounds in the 1930s, and CPH disposed of the least profitable bungalow camps, followed by the remainder in the 1950s.

 Later hotels

-After a 24-year break in building or acquiring properties, CPH constructed a series of hotels and motels during 1955–1999.
+After a 24-year break in building or acquiring properties, CPH constructed a series of hotels and motels between 1955 and 1999.
 The larger ones mostly adopted the "Chateau" prefix.
-Several international properties were operated, before exiting that market.
+The company operated several international properties before it exited that market.